TheNyachhon/THENYACHHON/README.md

   - <img src='https://www.vhv.rs/viewpic/iwJJJT_rubiks-cube-hd-png-download' alt="rubik's cube"/>I can solve a rubik's cube in around a minute.
   - 🎸Though I am not much of a guitarist, I can strum one though!
   - 🏀 ⚽ Sports are a must, and these two are my all time favourite.
-  - 🎮 I game ocasionally too!
+  - 🎮 I game ocasionally as well!